geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

         <name>gmd:distributionInfo</name>

         .. _creating-custom-editor-multilingualFields:

 Defining multilingual fields
 ----------------------------

 Configure here the list of multilingual fields for a standard.

-By default, if the standard has multilingual support like ISO19139, all fields will be displayed as multilingual fields.
+By default, if the standard as multilingual support like ISO19139, all fields will be displayed as multilingual fields.
 Define in the exclude section the exception (eg. gmd:identifier for example in ISO19139).

 Then this section also allows to define how multilingual fields are displayed using the expanded elements.